MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-usbhubmdpd.md

 ---
-title: usbkd.usbhubmdpd
+title: "usbkd.usbhubmdpd"
-description: The usbkd.usbhubmdpd command displays a usbhub _HUB_PORT_DATA structure if one is present in a crash dump that was generated as a result of Bug Check 0xFE.
+description: "The usbkd.usbhubmdpd command displays a usbhub _HUB_PORT_DATA structure if one is present in a crash dump that was generated as a result of Bug Check 0xFE."
 keywords: ["usbkd.usbhubmdpd Windows Debugging"] ms.date: 05/23/2017
 topic_type: